 You still get free domestic shipping.
 352 pages, published by Dutton, an imprint of Penguin Books.

 Due to the nature of these copies and the steeply discounted price, these copies are sold “as is”.
-We guarantee only that the book is complete and readable.
+I guarantee only that the book is complete and readable.